Travelport/travelport-uapi-tutorial/lesson_1-1.md

 {% endhighlight %}

-Then you have misconfigured the `URLPREFIX` above and you should re-check the value you gave for it.
+you have misconfigured the `URLPREFIX` above and you need to re-check the value you gave for it.
 It should point to the directory that is the _parent_ of the `wsdl` and `src` directories in your project.

 	Some may be curious how the `WSDLService` object works.
-This class depends critically on the fact that there is a common, regularized naming scheme for entities in the uAPI.
+This tutorial depends critically on the fact that there is a common, regularized naming scheme for entities in Travelport Universal API.
 Because of this fact, it can use Java's reflection capabilities to essentially "guess" what the name of a given service and port will be.
-It guesses the name, then verifies that it's guess is correct and returns the appropriate object to the caller.
-This avoids the problem that new uAPI developers might have navigating through all the objects in the uAPI to find the appropriate services.
+It guesses the name, then verifies that its guess is correct and returns the appropriate object to the caller.
+This avoids the problem that new Universal API developers might have navigating through all the objects in Travelport Universal API to find the appropriate services.

 ### The pay-off

-The final result of all this work (hopefully the last time you'll need to do this type of thing in this tutorial for a long while) is when you can run `Lesson1` and see this output like this:
+You can now run `Lesson1` and see this output like this:

 {% highlight console %}
 this my payload; there are many like it but this one is mine